gungoresin/pdsnd_github/README.md

 ### Date created
-17 December 2020 00:52
+17 December 2020

 ### Project Title
 Explore US Bikeshare Data

 ### Description
-This project covers bikeshare system usage data of Chicago, New York City and Washington.
+This project analyzes bikeshare system usage data of Chicago, New York City and Washington.
+Data covers the first six month of 2017.

 Project includes these statistics:
 -Popular times of Travel
 -Popular Stations and trip